The Method

 A world where "I don't know why I keep doing this" has an answer.

 Not a clinical diagnosis.
 Not a label.
-An actual map showing the loop—visible, tangible, workable.
+An actual map showing the loop — trigger to thought to emotion to behavior and back again.
+Visible.
+Tangible.
+Workable.

 A world where anyone can see their own patterns clearly.